On finite-time and fixed-time consensus algorithms for dynamic networks switching among disconnected digraphs: Benchmark: Convergence time vs Graph connectivity

-In this section, experiments are performed to evaluate how the convergence time of a network's closed-loop system under different consensus algorithms, increases as a function of the decrease in the algebraic connectivity of the graph.
-Furthermore, comparisons between existing consensus algorithms and proposed algorithms based on the analyzed direction (7) are presented.
+In this section, experiments are performed to evaluate the convergence time of a network's closed-loop system under different consensus algorithms.
+In particular, it is investigated how the convergence time increases when the graph's algebraic connectivity decreases.